hpyproject/hpy/docs/overview.rst

   In debug mode, you get early and precise errors and warnings when you make some specific kind of mistakes and/or violate the API rules and assumptions.
-For example, you get an error if you try to use a handle (see :ref:`handles`) which has already been closed.
+For example, you get an error if you try to use a handle (see :ref:`api:handles`) which has already been closed.
 It is possible to turn on the debug mode at startup time, *without needing to recompile*.